 Our environment, with its dedicated outdoor area facilitates free flow from the indoor to outdoor classroom in accordance with EYFS expectations of daily outdoor provision for children.
 We also strive for all children to feel included, secure and valued in line with 'Every Child Matters.'
-As part of this, we focus on the social and emotional aspects of learning through circle time, planning activities and dedicated as well as integrated PSED sessions, a weekly session is delivered by the school's nationally accredited PSHE teacher, to help the children become familiar with their new setting and friends.
+As part of this, we focus on the social and emotional aspects of learning through circle time, planning activities and dedicated as well as integrated PSED sessions.
+We also have a weekly yoga session which is delivered by an external expert Child Yoga practitioner.
+In class we back this up with mindfulness and Yoga sessions linked to stories.

 Our high quality care incorporates well planned purposeful activities, with appropriate adult intervention and interactions to help and support children as they gain invaluable new skills and experiences.
+We encourage our youngest learners to have a 'can do' attitude to learning and work collaboratively.
+In Underwater Class we also work especially closely with our KSI colleagues, so the children have excellent transition sessions as well as weekly opportunities to develop topic knowledge, skills and attributes with the Year I and 2 children.